Praat notes

 Spectrogram → Spectrogram settings

-View Range - Normally 0Hz to 5kHz (even though we recorded more) - there's almost nothing interesting above, and zooming down means we can see the pitch movement better.
-This is a good default, though you could lower this further to focus on vowel formant curves more.
+View Range - Normally 0Hz to 5kHz (even when you recorded more) - there's almost nothing interesting to show above that, and zooming down to this range means we can see the pitch movement is more visible.
+This is a good default, and you arguably could make this even narrower to see pitch movenebt even more.

 Window length is about the (STFT) tradeoff between frequency resolution and time resolution.
 The default (0.005) is a good tradeoff for many tasks.
-Higher (0.015) may sometimes make e.g. separate formants more visible, yet makes them harder to place in time precisely.
-If over time you learn to recognize things visually, you may not want to touch this, just because it will look different.
+Higher (0.015) may sometimes make e.g. separate formants more visible -- yet makes them harder to place in time precisely.

 Spectrogram → Spectrogram advanced settings